Contents

 Day 1 (Fri, Mar 15)

-We drove from San Diego to the desert on Friday afternoon.
-We had a reservation for Friday night at Vallecito County Park, costing $29 a night, which came with flush toilets and hot showers (coin-operated).
-Unfortunately, upon our arrival in the desert that afternoon, a downpour began, preventing us from hiking.
-When we returned to the campsite, the rain stopped for a bit, and we even saw a double rainbow.
-However, in less than thirty minutes, heavy rain resumed and continued for over two hours, until after 8 PM, forcing us to spend our time in the car.
-Luckily, we had just installed Window Visors on the car, so we could crack the windows for ventilation.
-I played the recorder in the car for over an hour; the only downside was that it was a bit too loud for my ears.
+On Friday afternoon, we drove from San Diego to the desert.
+We reserved a campsite for Friday night at Vallecito County Park, which cost $29 per night and had flush toilets and hot showers (coin-operated).
+Unfortunately, when we arrived in the desert on Friday afternoon, it started pouring rain, so we couldn’t hike.
+Back at the campsite, the rain stopped for a while, and we even saw a double rainbow, but less than half an hour later, it started pouring again and continued for over two hours until after 8 PM.
+We had to spend time hiding in the car.
+We were glad we had just installed Window Visors on the car, allowing us to crack the windows for ventilation during the rain.
+I played the flute in the car for over an hour; the only downside was that it was a bit loud, which made my ears uncomfortable.

-Friday night was mostly rain-free, but it felt incredibly cold.
-I slept in the car, and cuihao slept in the tent.
+When we went to sleep on Friday night, it was mostly dry, but it felt particularly cold.
+I slept in the car while Cuihao slept in the tent.

 Day 2 (Sat, Mar 16)

-In the afternoon, we drove to the State Park and paid a $10 fee to park at the The Slot trailhead.
-The trail, though short, was varied and started in a Slot Canyon, akin to a much less glamorous version of Antelope Canyon.
-The colors were more subdued, and the lighting wasn’t as spectacular.
-However, as we exited the Slot, we saw various wildflowers, including many Desert Lilies, and then had to climb a steep hill to make our way back.
-It started raining again, and we got wet for about 30 minutes before the rain intensified, forcing us to rush back to the car.
-Surprisingly, it rained on us in the desert two days in a row.
+In the afternoon, we drove to the State Park, paying a $10 fee to access the parking lot at the The Slot trailhead.
+Although this trail is short, the scenery changes.
+It starts inside Slot Canyon, which is a much less impressive version of Antelope Canyon.
+The colors are lighter, and the lighting isn’t as beautiful.
+However, we eventually emerged from the Slot and saw some wildflowers, including many Desert Lilies, before needing to climb a steep slope to return.
+At this point, it started raining again, and we were caught in the rain for about 30 minutes, getting our clothes and pants wet.
+Eventually, the rain intensified, and we had to quickly run back to the car.
+Who would have thought we would get rained on for two days in the desert?

-Next, we visited the Anza-Borrego Desert State Park Visitor Center for some information, casually strolled around, and had dinner at the Picnic Area.
-En route to the campsite, we stopped at Henderson Road to see the wildflowers, arriving just after 6 PM, right before sunset, which was incredibly beautiful.
+Next, we visited the Anza-Borrego Desert State Park Visitor Center to gather some information, wandered around a bit, and had dinner at the picnic area there.
+Before heading back to the campsite, we stopped by Henderson Road to see the wildflowers.
+We arrived just after 6 PM, just before sunset, and the scenery was particularly beautiful, so we took some photos.

 Day 3 (Sun, Mar 17)